Phone: (202) 296-5505 Email: info@winvale.com

 Why is GSA Switching to TDR?

-TDR has been an optional pilot program for a decade, so why is it becoming mandatory now for several contractors?
-GSA is migrating over to TDR slowly because it gives more detailed information than legacy reporting, and cuts costs and time for both industry partners and taxpayers.
-On the contractor side, a report from GSA said that it saves 22 labors hours per contract annually over legacy reporting and sales tracking.
+TDR has been an optional pilot program for a decade, so why is it becoming mandatory now?
+TDR gives GSA more detailed information than legacy reporting, and cuts costs as well as time for both industry partners and taxpayers.
+On the contractor side, a report from GSA said that it saves an average of 22 labors hours per contract annually over legacy reporting and sales tracking.
 TDR has less compliance requirements as well, which we’ll dive into more detail on below.

 Additionally, TDR: